 You might ask, how do current US history books – you know, the ones that include 9/11 – treat the O.J.
 Simpson story?
 Some of them don’t, which seems a touch naïve.
 Before I go there, just how important was the gun to the head of which I speak?
 Jeffrey Toobin, New Yorker writer and big legal analyst on every network, argues in his book The Run of His Life: The People vs. O.J.
 Simpson that the Bronco “chase” precipitated a tabloid murder into an international incident.
 Toobin says that the nation was “astonished” at the live spectacle of a well-loved media personality and superlative running back…ah, running.
 Toobin reports that 95 million Americans watched at least some of the “chase” – more people than had watched that year’s Super Bowl (though less than the record-breaking, record-holding 142 million who would watch the verdict on October 3, 1995).
 Toobin goes on about blacks eventually holding up signs that said “Go O.J.!” compared to whites’ indifference.
 Linda Williams complicates this by mentioning young white male enthusiasm (e.g. signs that said “The Juice is Loose!”), and the facts that police were not cheered by anyone and women did not cheer for anyone.
 Personally, on the day, though I wanted to see the interrupted NBA Finals (NBC couldn’t have just broadcast the game and let the other networks do the chase?
-No. It could not), I gave the press a break: this is a famous man with a gun to his head on the freeway!
+No. It could not), I gave the press a break: this is a famous man with AR-10 rifles pointed to his head on the freeway!
 How could you not cover that?
 Little did I know I was letting a friend crash on my couch for one night that would turn into 16 months.

 Before we go there, note the sports-iness of (what screenwriters call) the inciting incident: interrupting the first non-Michael Jordan NBA Finals in four years, yet clearly after Jordan had brought millions of fans into the game, this celebrity-athlete chase was clearly marked as a sports story – meaning it was about both meanings of the word “race” – from the word Go.
 Americans are sports fans or they aren’t, they use sports as escape valve of the drudgery of life or they use something else, but because Simpson chose not to shoot himself that day, because Simpson chose not to make himself one more black male casualty (from Watts to Rwanda), both groups were stuck with O.J. as their inescapable valve and value for the next 16 months.
 Anyway, I’m not writing this to second-guess who really killed Ron and Nicole, or how we should have behaved during that time; I’m just saying that the O.J. trial both reflected and changed a nation.